Enjoy your fly fishing experience

 Fly fishing in Verona: Adige and Fibbio

 In the province of Verona, the Adige is a river that I have no difficulty to define tremendous.
 It takes years to understand how it works, other years to find good fishing areas and only a couple of days of flooding to see the whole river bed completely changed.
 It's a river full of fish, incredibly rich in fish, but that does not mean it's an easy river.
 It has a capricious, stubborn and sometimes surprisingly generous character.
-Fly fishing opens in February, closes at the end of November in the center of Verona, and at the end of October in the NoKill and C&R areas.
+Fly fishing opens in February, closes at the end of October in the NoKill and C&R areas.
 But of all these available days, only a few are good to fish.

 February, March and, when the spring is really good, April, then its immense network of tributaries dirty it until the end of September.